bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_User_Manual_App_Development/02_Python.rst

 specific libraries, hardware, etc).
-To this end, the *@implement* decorator followed with the specific implementations constraints (with the *@constraint* decorator, see Section [subsubsec:constraints]) needs to be placed over the @task decorator.
+To this end, the *@implement* decorator followed with the specific implementations constraints (with the *@constraint* decorator, see Section [subsubsec:constraints]) needs to be placed ON TOP of the @task decorator.
 Although the user only calls the task that is not decorated with the *@implement* decorator, when the application is executed in a heterogeneous distributed environment, the runtime will take into account the constraints on each